ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 Pool mining
 ================================================================================

 Mining pools are cooperatives that aim to smooth out expected revenue by pooling the mining power of participating miners.
-The mining pool submits blocks with proof of work from a central account and redistributes the reward to participants in proportion to their contributed mining power. _`Mining Pools` lists the pools we know of.
+In return, they usually charge you 0-5% of your mining rewards.
+The mining pool submits blocks with proof of work from a central account and redistributes the reward to participants in proportion to their contributed mining power.

 .. warning::  Most mining pools involve third party, central components which means they are not trustless.
 In other words, pool operators can run away with your earnings.
 Act with caution.
 There are a number of trustless, decentralised pools with open source codebase.

 .. warning:: Mining pools only outsource proof of work calculation, they do not validate blocks or run the VM to check state transitions brought about by executing the transactions.
-This effectively make pools behave like single nodes in terms of security, so their growth poses a centralisation risk of a 51% attack.
+This effectively make pools behave like single nodes in terms of security, so their growth poses a centralisation risk of a `51% attack <https://learncryptography.com/cryptocurrency/51-attack>`_.
 Make sure you follow the network capacity distribution and do not allow pools to grow too large.

 Mining pools
 --------------------------------------------------------------------